 - “The culture is great.
 Everyone is treated with kindness and respect, and team members are friends inside and outside of the office.
 The day-to-day atmosphere is very collegial, and the staff is treated with respect as well.
 My closest friends are also associates at HAK.”

 - “Lawyers socialize together at both firm-sponsored and after-hours events.
 At firm-sponsored events more regularly.
 People are kind and collegial.
 Lawyers and staff interact well, and everyone treats each other respectfully.”

 - “The reason that I ultimately chose Hunton instead of a bigger firm was the culture—we are truly collegial, we like working, we work hard, and we have fun.
 I hate to be cliche, but I think Hunton really does have the BigLaw work but midsize firm culture.
 I don't feel like a cog or a number.”

 Why Work Here

 Hunton Andrews Kurth is a preeminent international law firm formed when Hunton & Williams LLP and Andrews Kurth Kenyon LLP combined in April 2018.
-Our nearly 1,000 lawyers serve clients from 19 offices across the United States, Asia, Europe and the Middle East.
+Our more than 900 lawyers serve clients from 18 offices across the United States, Asia, Europe and the Middle East.
 We work as “one firm” across all of our offices and offer exceptional work opportunities on a broad array of sophisticated legal matters.
 Our commitment to diversity is strong, and we recruit a variety of lawyers and staff from many cultures and backgrounds, appreciating the differences they bring to the firm.
 We are also committed to helping all of our lawyers achieve their potential while supporting each in integrating their work and personal lives.

 Diversity at Hunton Andrews Kurth LLP